-Unlike most commercial dried fruit, Eden Organic Wild Blueberries contain no added refined sugar or high fructose corn syrup.
-We use NO sulfites, chemical preservatives, or additives of any kind.
+Unlike commercial dried fruit, organic EDEN Wild Blueberries contain no added refined sugar or high fructose corn syrup.
+They are free of sulfites, chemical preservatives, or any other additives.

-Eden Organic Wild Blueberries are a delicious, healthy snack that are great for lunches, camping, hiking or just a real good snack anytime.
-There's no need to limit them to mere snacking though.
-Use Eden Organic Wild Blueberries in cakes, scones and muffins, in pie fillings and puddings, in grain and bread stuffing, in hot cereals or on cold cereals.
-They can also be used in making homemade granola, granola bars, popcorn balls and caramel corn.
+Organic EDEN Wild Blueberries are a healthy snack food great for lunches, camping, and hiking, or just a real good snack anytime.
+There's no limiting them to a snack though.
+Use them in hot or cold cereals, cakes, scones and muffins, in pie fillings and puddings, and in grain and bread stuffing.
+Sprinkle them on salads.
+They're great in granola, muesli, granola bars, popcorn balls, and caramel corn.

 |Ingredients||Organic Wild Blueberries, Organic Apple Juice Concentrate, Organic Sunflower Oil|